Boiling: Refrigeration and air conditioning

 Most types of refrigeration and some type of air-conditioning work by compressing a gas so that it becomes liquid and then allowing it to boil.
-This adsorbs heat from the surroundings cooling the fridge or freezer or cooling the air entering a building.
+This absorbs heat from the surroundings cooling the fridge or freezer or cooling the air entering a building.
 Typical liquids include propane, ammonia, carbon dioxide or nitrogen.

 For making water potable

 As a method of disinfecting water, bringing it to its boiling point at 100 °C, is the oldest and most effective way since it does not affect the taste, it is effective despite contaminants or particles present in it, and is a single step process which eliminates most microbes responsible for causing intestine related diseases.
 The boiling point of water is 100 C at sea level and at normal barometric pressure.
-In places having a proper water purification system, it is recommended only as an emergency treatment method or for obtaining potable water in the wilderness or in rural areas, as it cannot remove chemical toxins or impurities.
+In places with a proper water purification system, it is recommended only as an emergency treatment method or for obtaining potable water in the wilderness or in rural areas, as it cannot remove chemical toxins or impurities.

 The elimination of micro-organisms by boiling follows first-order kinetics—at high temperatures, it is achieved in less time and at lower temperatures, in more time.
 The heat sensitivity of micro-organisms varies, at 70 °C, Giardia species (which cause giardiasis) can take ten minutes for complete inactivation, most intestine affecting microbes and E. coli (gastroenteritis) take less than a minute; at boiling point, Vibrio cholerae (cholera) takes ten seconds and hepatitis A virus (causes the symptom of jaundice), one minute.
 Boiling does not ensure the elimination of all micro-organisms; the bacterial spores Clostridium can survive at 100 °C but are not water-borne or intestine affecting.
 Thus for human health, complete sterilization of water is not required.

 The traditional advice of boiling water for ten minutes is mainly for additional safety, since microbes start getting eliminated at temperatures greater than 60 °C and bringing it to its boiling point is also a useful indication that can be seen without the help of a thermometer, and by this time, the water is disinfected.
 Though the boiling point decreases with increasing altitude, it is not enough to affect the disinfecting process.